Skip to content

 Trimming Regulations

-If birds are nesting in a tree or bush, you are not allowed to trim it
+If birds are nesting in a tree or bush, trimming is not permitted at all.

 Quiet Hours